rguske/blog/content/post/a-linux-development-desktop-with-vmware-horizon-part-i-horizon.md

 And another very important aspect of having a "Developer-friendly" environment quickly available comes into play!
 Let´s consider the rise of Kubernetes for example.
 Organizations today will perhaps reach a point, where it will be necessary to employ external developers and engineers (e.g. <a href="https://en.wikipedia.org/wiki/Site_Reliability_Engineering" target="_blank">SRE´s</a>, <a href="https://en.wikipedia.org/wiki/Reliability_engineering" target="_blank">PRE´s</a>) and provide a environment to them, that is on the one hand organization compliant and on the other hand offers sufficient flexibility and appropriate tools to these developers and engineers.

-With this post, I´d like to demonstrate how you can build such an environment for the described use-cases on your own and what´s necessary to offer this as a VDI desktop to your team or external employers.
-This will include the setup of a *VMware Horizon Connection Server (broker for client connections)*, a Linux-Desktop (<span style="color:#018914">Ubuntu</span> and <span style="color:#6003B6">CentOS</span>) as well as some useful and cool modifications for e.g. your Shell.
+With this series of posts, I´d like to demonstrate how you can build such an environment for the described use-cases on your own and what´s necessary to offer it as a VDI desktop to your team or external employers.
+This will include the setup of a *VMware Horizon Connection Server (broker for client connections)*, the installation, configuration and preperation of the Linux distributions <span style="color:#018914">Ubuntu</span> and <span style="color:#6003B6">CentOS</span> and how you can turn them into **a universal workbench for development and operations.**

 **Please give 3 minutes of your precious time** for the following recording to get an idea of what you can expect at the end of these three articles.